-The following table details the proportion of female employees across the Group:
+The following table details the proportion of female employees across the Group (effective 1 July 2022):

-Detail No. % Female Directors on the Board / Chief Executive 0 (of 3) 1 Female Key Management Personnel (KMP) 0 (of 2) - Female Other Executives (excl.
-KMP) at a CEO-1 level within the Company 1 (of 8) 12.5% Total Female Employees in WGEA Report 54 (of 215) 25.1%
+Detail No. % Female Directors on the Board / Chief Executive 1 (of 5) 20% Female Key Management Personnel (KMP) 0 (of 2) - Female Other Executives (excl.
+KMP) at a CEO-1 level within the Company 1 (of 8) 12.5% Total Female Employees 106 (of 383) 28%

-In July 2019, the Board has adopted and implemented an 'Modern Anti-Slavery Policy' that reflects the Company's commitment to maintain and eliminate the risk of Modern Slavery acts from occurring within the organisation.
+In addition to diversity, the Company has a strong appetite for ensuring its personnel wherever they may be across the world are engaged and remunerated equitably and legally.
+In July 2019, the Board has adopted and implemented a 'Modern Anti-Slavery Policy' that reflects the Company's commitment to maintain and eliminate the risk of Modern Slavery acts from occurring within the organisation.

 The Policy also outlines the Company's compliance with the Modern Slavery Act 2018 (Cth) and Modern Slavery Act 2018 (NSW) (the "Acts").
 The Acts prohibit any and all conduct that constitutes Modern Slavery, such as but not limited to human trafficking, slavery, servitude, forced labour, debt bondage and forced marriage.
 The Company acknowledges and understands that serious penalties may be incurred, and reputational damage may be a consequence if it encourages or engages in conduct constituting acts of Modern Slavery.

-The Modern Anti-Slavery Policy was first adopted by the Board on 9 July 2019, was last reviewed by the Board on 21 August 2020 and can be found on the Company's website here.
+The Modern Anti-Slavery Policy was first adopted by the Board on 9 July 2019, and was last reviewed by the Board on 26 August 2022 and can be found on the Company's website here.

-The Company, its related subsidiaries and group companies are required to adhere to the Acts and in doing so, must prepare and make public a Modern Slavery Statement within six (6) months of the end of each Australian Financial Year.
+The Company, its related subsidiaries and group companies, are required to adhere to the Acts and in doing so, prepares and makes public a Modern Slavery Statement within six (6) months of the end of each Australian Financial Year.
+Each Modern Slavery Statement describes: